JUVARE INTERNSHIP

 INTERNSHIP AT JUVARE

-From May to July 2024, I worked closely with Aria Jeong, a Product Management Intern, conducting user research and designing a high-fidelity prototype for a new version of WebEOC mobile.
+From May to July 2024, I worked closely with a Product Management Intern, conducting user research and designing a high-fidelity prototype for a new version of WebEOC mobile.
 WebEOC mobile is the companion to Juvare’s WebEOC software, a cloud-based solution for emergency management, offering configurable workflows, real-time data, and secure, efficient response tools.

 All of Juvare’s products recently underwent a total redesign, including WebEOC.
 However, the mobile app had not yet been updated, and the aim of this project was to redesign the user interface of WebEOC mobile both aesthetically and functionally to create a more visually appealing, intuitive, and effective user experience.